A Custom Bath Vanity with Storage

 Install the shelf pins to determine the width of the shelf, then cut the piece for the shelf and position it inside..
 In our case, the shelf would measure 17-3/4″ wide.

 Cut the pieces for the drawers.
 Drill pocket holes in each end of the side pieces as well as all four edges of the bottom.
 Assemble as shown using glue and 1-1/4″ pocket hole screws.
 Install the drawer slides according to the manufacturer’s instructions.
-For an easy tutorial, click here.
+Refer to this easy tutorial on installing drawer slides.
 Make any necessary adjustments, then install the drawer boxes.

 Cut the pieces for the drawer fronts.
 Drill pocket holes as shown.
 Attach the rails to the center panels using glue and 1″ pocket hole screws.
 The back face of the panel will be flush with the back face of the rails.
 Attach the stiles to the assembly using glue and 1-1/4″ pocket hole screws through the rails and 1″ pocket hole screws through the panel.
 Locate and drill holes for the cabinet pull.
 The drawer fronts will overlap the opening by 1/4″ on all sides.
 Drive screws through the holes drilled for the cabinet pull into the drawer box.
 Open the drawer, then secure the front from the inside of the box.
 This tutorial on installing drawer fronts will make things go smoothly!

 Cut the pieces for the door and assemble in the same manner as the drawer fronts.
 Attach the hinges according to the manufacturer’s instructions.

 Finish as desired!
 The free DIY woodworking plans to build a custom bath vanity are easily customizable to fit your needs and can be constructed from any species of lumber.